Travelling to Malaysia this long weekend? If so, bookmark this Touch ‘n Go guide! We promise it’ll come in handy.

 How to Pay?

 Using the TNG card and eWallet for payments in Malaysia is not only simple but also convenient.
-With over 360,000 participating merchants in Malaysia, it’s accepted just about everywhere.
+With 2M+ merchants across Malaysia, it’s accepted just about everywhere.

 ✅ In-store